intel-analytics/ipex-llm/python/llm/dev/benchmark/all-in-one/README.md

 run `python run.py`, this will output results to `results.csv`.

-For IPEX-LLM SPR performance, run `bash run-spr.sh`.
+For SPR performance, run `bash run-spr.sh`.

 > **Note**
 >